John-Nik/portfolio/README.md

 **1.2.19:** Changed the "base_url" from http to https

 **1.2.20:** Changed the theme of the CMS to dark theme for my own taste, among some other small styling changes

+**1.2.21:**
+- Added a 404 page
+- Centered the image in the admin page
+- Set up middleware to make all links case insensitive